Ultimate Guide on How to Plan a 2 Days trip From Hyderabad

 • Wildlife Etiquette: Keep quiet, avoid flash photography near animals and follow park rules.
 It makes the experience more rewarding.

 Kawal Tiger Reserve is one of those places where you feel fully immersed in nature.
-Even a short 2-day trip here makes you feel connected to the wild and the thrill of spotting animals in their natural habitat is something I still remember vividly from my first visit.
+Even a short 2-day trip here makes you feel connected to the wild and the thrill of spotting animals in their natural habitat is something you will remember for a long long time.

 F).
 Offbeat & Budget Weekend Spots